samulisuomi/basket-frontend/README.md

 ## Future improvements
 * Split actions and reducers to domain specific files.
 * Maybe use CSS Modules (or similar) to have non-global styles.
-Currently "namespacing" is done manually.
+Currently namespacing is done manually.
 * Maybe use Immutable (to remove Object.assigns and to boost performance).
+* Code using dialogs could be improved.
 * Add a backend service and tweak/expand parts with TODO comments to utilize one.

 # Development